Cruden Bay: The coming and going of the railway

+Record-breaking flight across North Sea

+On 30 July 1914 the Norwegian polar explorer and flyer Tryggve Gran became the first aeroplane pilot to cross the North Sea.
+Taking off from Cruden Bay in his Blériot XI-2 monoplane, named Ca Flotte (it was equipped with air cushions in case of ditching) Gran landed 4 hours 10 minutes later at Jæren, near Stavanger, Norway, after a flight of 320 mi.

+This record-breaking achievement, the longest flight over water to date by a heavier-than air machine, (Note: Longer flights had been made: for example, Roland Garros flew non-stop across the Mediterranean in September 1913 from Fréjus, France, to Bizerte, Tunisia in a flight lasting nearly eight hours, but he overflew Sardinia for much of the way.) was overshadowed by the outbreak of World War I only five days later.

 Cruden Bay today

 The 1950s and 1960s was a period of rapid population decline for Cruden Bay but the coming of North Sea oil to north-east Scotland, with its attendant jobs and families looking for places to settle, reinvigorated the village; thereafter, the population rose again, with new housing added near the defunct brickworks, the site of the demolished Cruden Bay Hotel and along the water of Cruden at Morrison Place.
 These days Cruden Bay serves mainly as a dormitory village for the important settlements of Peterhead to the north and Aberdeen to the south.
 The eighteenth century timbered salmon station still operates and some seasonal commercial fishing continues.

 Cruden Bay has a medium-sized primary school.
 Secondary pupils are bussed to nearby Peterhead Academy.
 There are a few small shops, a chemist/newsagent, a post office/hardware, a craft shop and a general store.
 There is also a Chinese takeaway, a medical surgery and a library.
-There are also many sports facilities, tennis courts, and two football pitches.
+There are also many sports facilities, tennis courts, and two football pitches which house Cruden Bay Juniors FC.
 The school and public hall house a number of youth groups such as Girlguiding UK.
 There is a Congregational Church in the village centre and just outside the village there is a Scottish Episcopalian Church and a Church of Scotland parish.
 Cruden Bay is not far from the towns of Ellon and Peterhead, and is about 30 minutes drive from Aberdeen City.

 Holiday makers are served by 2 hotels, a pub and bed and breakfasts.
 Attractions for visitors include the beach, the golf course of the Cruden Bay Golf Club (ranked #29 nationwide).